Spectral ergodic Banach problem and flat polynomials: Main results

 \begin{Th} There exist a sequence of analytic trigonometric polynomials $\big(P_n\big)_{n \in \N}$ with coefficients $0$ and $1$ such that the polynomials $\frac{P_n(z)}{\|P_n\|_2}$ are flat in almost everywhere sense, that is,

-for almost all $z$ with respect to the Lebesgue measure $dz$. \end{Th} As a consequence, we obtain the following theorem. \begin{Th} There exist a dynamical system $(X,\A,T,\mu)$ with $\mu(X)=+\infty$ and simple Lebesgue spectrum. \end{Th} We remind that $(X,\A,T,\mu)$ is a dynamical system if $(X,\A,\mu)$ is a measure space with $\mu$ is finite or $\sigma$-finite measure, and $T$ is a measure-preserving transformation, that is, for any measurable set $A$, we have
+for almost all $z$ in the torus with respect to the Lebesgue measure $dz$. \end{Th} As a consequence, we obtain the following theorem. \begin{Th} There exist a conservative ergodic measure preserving transformation on $\sigma$-finite space $(X,\A,\mu)$ with simple Lebesgue spectrum. \end{Th} We further establish the following. \begin{Th} Any sequence of analytic trigonometric polynomials $\big(P_n\big)_{n \in \N}$ with coefficients $0$ and $1$ is not $L^\alpha$-flat, for any $\alpha \geq 4$. \end{Th}